LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    identity
       Property of an entity that distinguishes it from every other entity.
-      Object and category identifiers can be atoms or compound terms.
+      Object and :term:`category` identifiers can be atoms or compound terms.
       Protocol identities must be atoms.
 All Logtalk entities (objects, protocols, and categories) share the same namespace.